Israel 2024

 Pool of Siloam: Site where Jesus healed the blind man

-Bethesda Pool: Site where Jesus heals the paralytic man, next to the Church of Saint Anne
+Bethesda Pool: Site where Jesus healed the paralytic man, next to the Church of Saint Anne

-Valley of Gahenna: valley outside Jerusalem that Jesus often referred to as hell during his teachings
+Valley of Gahenna: Valley running alongside Mount Moriah that Jesus often used as a picture of hell during his teachings

 Magdala: Recently excavated zealot stronghold that was destroyed by the Romans